 The Angle Unit

-The angle unit of the in magnetic single shot survey instrument tool consists of a magnetic compass and a plumb bob (Figures 1, 2 & 3).
-When the tool is in the correct position near the bit (Check Drilling Bits Types Guide) the compass is allowed to rotate until it aligns itself with the Earth’s magnetic field.
-The plumb bob hangs in the vertical position irrespective of how the instrument may be deviated in the hole.
+The angle unit of the magnetic single shot survey instrument tool consists of a magnetic compass and a plumb bob (Figures 1, 2 & 3).
+When the tool is in the correct position near the bit (Check Drilling Bits Types Guide), the compass can rotate until it aligns with the Earth’s magnetic field.
+The plumb bob hangs vertically, irrespective of how the instrument deviates in the hole.

 The Camera

-The camera in magnetic single shot survey instrument consists of a photographic disc, which is mounted in the tool in a lightproof loading device, a set of bulbs that are used to illuminate the angle unit, when required, and a battery unit, which provides power to the light bulbs.
+The magnetic single shot survey instrument camera consists of a photographic disc mounted in the tool in a lightproof loading device, a set of bulbs to illuminate the angle unit when required, and a battery unit, which provides power to the light bulbs.

 Timing Device

-The timing device is used to operate the light bulbs when the instrument is in the correct position.
+The timing device operates the light bulbs when the instrument is in the correct position.
 The surveyor must estimate the time required to lower the instrument into position and set the timer accordingly.

 Motion Sensor In Magnetic Single Shot Survey Tool

-Since it is sometimes difficult to estimate the time required for the tool to reach the bit, more modern instruments use a Motion sensor unit.
+Since estimating the time required for the tool to reach the bit is sometimes tricky, more modern instruments use a Motion sensor unit.
 This electronic device will illuminate the light bulbs when the instrument stops moving.
-When the light bulbs are illuminated a photograph image of the plumb bob is superimposed on the compass card as shown in Figure 4.
+When the light bulbs are illuminated, a photograph image of the plumb bob is superimposed on the compass card, as shown in Figure 4.